TAVARES.PRAY

 The ultimate goal of fasting is spiritual growth, a closer relationship with God, and a transformed life.

-Tavares Community Church is built on a solid foundation of prayer.
+Tavares Community Church is building a solid foundation of prayer.
+Come Join Us!

 • Intercessory Pray